Is Salt Water Good for Skin

 So how is salt water good for your skin?
 Using salt water products can act as a salt water detox — not only for your face but the entire expanse of your skin.
 Salt absorbs and can draw impurities out of your skin.
 When used as an exfoliating agent, sea salt can help scrub away old skin cells and rejuvenate your skin tone.
 Salt water benefits for skin also include tightening pores and acting as a cleanser to remove oil, leaving your skin feeling fresh and bright.

 When asking yourself if salt water is good for skin, consider this: using a cleanser with salt water may help clear acne issues.
-Salt water contains naturally occurring minerals like potassium and calcium, which can help clear up many issues with your skin and dry out acne-causing bacteria pockets, all while keeping your healthy skin looking vibrant.
+Saltwater contains naturally occurring minerals like potassium and calcium, which can help clear up many issues with your skin and dry out acne-causing bacteria pockets, all while keeping your healthy skin looking vibrant.
 Sea salt also helps exfoliate dead skin cells off of your body.
 This natural exfoliation means less debris hanging around to clog your pores.
+Consider following up saltwater treatments with a nutrative collagen serum, which is highly hydrating and can help reduce acne flare-ups.

 Is ocean water good for your skin?
 One of the most commonly used benefits of salt water for skin is the exfoliating power.
 Sea salt scrubs have been around for ages due to their multiple benefits.
 In this case, how is ocean salt water good for skin?
 The gentle exfoliating provided by the tiny salt particles can increase blood circulation, open your pores, and scrub off old skin cells.
 These salt particles allow for moisturizers to be absorbed more thoroughly and may also help rid your pores of bacteria.
 Plus, you can’t beat the good clean look and feel that your skin has after a good exfoliation.